-The loan amount can be up to $2 million based on the SBA’s assessment, and any loan over $50,000 requires collateral, in the form of real estate when possible.
+The loan amount can be up to $2 million based on the SBA’s assessment, and any loans over $50,000 collateral, in the form of real estate when possible.

 3. StreetShares Foundation

 StreetShares Foundation was established with veteran entrepreneurs in mind.
 Apart from offering lines of credit, term loans, and government-contract financing to cover the cost of payroll and equipment before invoices are paid.
 This year, they awarded $15,000 after an application period to a veteran-owned small business.
 Keep an eye on them for future reward opportunities and check out their current financing options.

 Hivers and Strivers is an angel fund looking to assist military academy graduates with their startups.
 Their investments range from $250,000 to $1 million per round, and they may syndicate with other groups for larger investments.
 If you’re a graduate of one of the military academies and have a small business idea, you can make your submission on their website.

 The Department of Veterans Affairs offers potential assistance to businesses owned by economically disadvantaged individuals through their Office of Small and Disadvantaged Business Program.
 Their goal as a department is to provide these businesses with as many government contracts as possible.
 While these are not government grants or loans, these contracts could mean money in the bank if your business qualifies.

 Be sure to register with their office.
 Once your business has been verified, it will be added to their directory of small businesses and could be called upon for a government contract.